Corporate and Foundation Giving

 Community donations from corporations, businesses and foundations provide valued, in-demand literacy programs and services free to the public.

-A gift to our Annual Fund encourages economic development by supporting early literacy programs, resources for small businesses, job and career assistance, research databases, Internet access and so much more.
+A donation towards the Library’s operations encourages economic development by supporting early literacy programs, resources for small businesses, job and career assistance, research databases, internet access and so much more.
 An economic impact study shows that for every local dollar provided in contributions, the Library provides more than $6 worth of benefits to the citizens of our region.

-If your company matches charitable contributions made by your employees and/or employees’ spouses or retirees, we encourage you to share with your employees how their gifts can be leveraged to help the Library.
-Employees from your organization can also join our staff in volunteering for special Library events.
+If your company matches charitable contributions made by your employees, employees’ spouses or retirees, we encourage you to share with your employees how their gifts can be leveraged to help the Library.
+Employees from your organization can also join our staff in volunteering for the Library during special activities and events.

 Educational Improvement Tax Credit (EITC) Program